Teaching & Research

 Fellow of the Royal Historical Society

-Committee Secretary of Fontes Historiae Africanae (The British Academy), 2011-
+Committee Member of Fontes Historiae Africanae (The British Academy), 2011-

 Suzanne Schwarz and Paul E. Lovejoy, eds., Slavery, Abolition and the Transition to Colonialism in Sierra Leone (Trenton, NJ: Africa World Press, 2015).

-Robin Law, Suzanne Schwarz, and Silke Strickrodt, eds., Commercial, the Slave Trade and Slavery in Africa (Woodbridge: James Currey, 2013).
-Due to be republished in paperback in 2016.
+Robin Law, Suzanne Schwarz, and Silke Strickrodt, eds., Commercial Agriculture, the Slave Trade and Slavery in Africa (Woodbridge: James Currey, 2013).
+Republished in paperback in 2016.

 External Responsibilities

-Honorary Research Fellow, Wilberforce Institute for the study of Slavery and Emancipation, University of Hull, 2010-Present
+Honorary Fellow, Wilberforce Institute, University of Hull, 2010-Present

 External Examiner, MA History, Manchester Metropolitan University, 2010-2013.